Buncombe County Beekeepers Club

 Chad Siek – Vice President

-Chad has been beekeeping for nearly 8 years now, and is currently a NCSBA Certified Beekeeper working toward qualifying as a Journeyman Beekeeper.
-Him and his wife together manage their backyard apiary of ~8 colonies, and he also enjoys working with the BCBC Apiary Committee helping to take care of the club apiary located at the Root Cause Farm.
+Chad has been beekeeping for over 8 years, and is currently a NCSBA Journeyman Beekeeper working toward qualifying as a Master Beekeeper.
+He and his wife together manage their backyard apiary of ~10 colonies, and he also enjoys working with the BCBC Apiary Committee, helping to take care of the club apiary located at the Root Cause Farm.

 Janet Peterson – Membership Director